teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 | 3  | EfficientNet | No             | 0.9000  | 0.7143          |         |                  |
 | 4  | EfficientNet | Yes            | 0.9000  | 0.7143          |         |                  |

-The objective of this experiment was to verify whether training a hyperspectral dermoscopy skin lesion classifier with additional synthetic melanoma data, generated using the FastGAN architecture, could improve performance in distinguishing melanoma from dysplastic nevi.
-The classifier was trained on the cropped hyperspectral images, the only difference between the two experiments being that the second training included synthetic melanoma samples to balance the dataset, ensuring that the number of melanoma and dysplastic nevi instances was equal.

 | Metric (On Validation Set) | Without Synthetic Data | With Synthetic Data |
 |:--|:--:|:--:|